beginning of content

 Key facts

-• Breast cancer is the second most common cancer diagnosed in females, after skin cancer.
+• Breast cancer is the most common cancer diagnosed in females.

-• Risk factors for breast cancer include drinking alcohol, smoking, having a family history or genetic mutation and not being physically active.
+• Risk factors for breast cancer include drinking alcohol, smoking, having a family history of breast cancer, having a genetic mutation and not being physically active.

 • Breast cancer screening aims to find breast cancers before you notice a lump.